tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/view-and-monitor-work-requests/view-and-monitor-work-requests.md

-# View and monitor Lifecycle Management requests
+# View and monitor Work Requests

 ## Introduction

-This lab walks you through the steps to view and understand the Lifecycle Management Work Requests you have created.
+This lab walks you through the steps to view and monitor the Work Requests you have created.

 Estimated Time: 20 minutes